 It worked so well, in fact, that Dr. Grover’s team immediately worked to implement the brain cooling not only at Children’s Colorado but at hospitals throughout the Rocky Mountain region.
 The sooner cooling begins, the better the outcome.

-Working with pre-hospital care provider Flight for Life, Dr. Grover’s team talked doctors at Estes Park through protocols they’d developed specifically for that purpose, beginning immediately and maintaining the temperature through his arrival at Children’s Colorado, via helicopter, two hours after his birth.
+Dr. Grover’s team talked doctors at Estes Park through protocols they’d developed specifically for that purpose, beginning immediately and maintaining the temperature through his arrival at Children’s Colorado, via helicopter, two hours after his birth.

 “There are really few therapies that have had such a dramatic impact on long-term outcomes for our neonatal patients,”